 If you wish, you can purchase a conference parking pass for use in the university lot at Papa John's Cardinal Stadium.
 Shuttle transportation will be provided to and from the stadium and Belknap Campus on Thursday and Friday only.
 On Saturday, you are free to park in any blue or green University lot.
 A pass/permit is not required.
 Click here for a color-coded campus parking map.

-You will have the option to "print tickets" once you have completed your online registration.
-Be sure to print your parking "ticket" as it will serve as your permit.
-Just place it in your dash when parking at Papa John's Cardinal Stadium.
-You can catch the shuttle (TARC #94) every ten minutes from 6:40 am to 7:30 pm at the west side of the stadium (look for bus shelter).
+If you have purchased your parking permit before Monday, February 21st, you should have received an e-mail with your permit to print out (if you registered after that, please e-mail us here).
+Please place the printed permit on your car dash when parking at Papa John's Cardinal Stadium.
+You can catch the shuttle (TARC #94) every ten minutes from 6:40 am to 7:30 pm on Thursdays and 7:30 am to 3:30 pm on Fridays (note that after 3:30 pm on Friday 02/25 you can repark, if you want, your car behind Speed School of Engineering parking lot for free) at the west side of the stadium (look for bus shelter).
 You can tell the bus driver that you are with the Louisville Lit Conference and show them your ID, and you'll be able to ride for free.
 Ride the shuttle to the 3rd and Brandeis stop (the first stop after getting on the shuttle).
 Walk south-east towards (and past) the Speed Art Museum until you enter the quad with Ekstrom Library on your right and Bingham Humanities (our conference building) on the left.
+On Saturday, you are free to park in any blue or green University lot.
+A pass/permit is not required.

 The shuttle is wheel chair accessible.
 For more information, click here.